gnqn/CubeFlows/README.md

 # SQLChains Prototype
 ## 1. Overview

-This repository contains the executable prototype ofSQLChains, the corresponding dataset, and specific methods for reproducing the experimental results in our VLDB submission.
+This repository contains the executable prototype of SQLChains, the corresponding dataset, and specific methods for reproducing the experimental results in our VLDB submission.

 ## 2. Directory Structure